passchieri/CarND-Unscented-Kalman-Filter-Project/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter
+**Igor Passchier**

+igor.passchier@tassinternational.com

+## Introduction
+This is the project submission of the project on Unscented Kalman Filters.
+The remainder of this readme follows the project [rubric](https://review.udacity.com/#!/rubrics/783/view), and finishing with some additions.

+## Compiling

+## Accuracy

+## Following the correct algorithm

+## Code efficiency

+## Additional work

 Self-Driving Car Engineer Nanodegree Program

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.